 As a coworking operator, events should be a core part of a successful marketing arsenal.
 They boost awareness and word-of-mouth buzz, bring in new members, and keep current members engaged.
 So, how do you organize a great coworking event that will leave your guests wanting more?

 To host a great event, make sure that the topic is of interest to your audience and that the structure fits both the topic and the audience.
 Specifically, there are several event formats that work for a coworking space, including panel discussions, breakfasts or happy hours with a learning or sharing component, meetups, conferences and workshops.

 The topics will depend on your core audience.
-After all, you wouldn’t host a community discussion on the skyrocketing cost of apartments for rent in Sacramento if you wanted to attract business consultants.
-Instead, consider the needs of the target audience.
+If you have a large group of members or guests who are new to your city, consider hosting an event about apartments for rent in San Francisco, for example.
 Are you aiming to attract design freelancers?
 Host a meetup with an expert speaker who can teach new techniques.
 Do you want to appeal to more startups?
 Organize a panel on business development strategies.

 In all scenarios, include a networking component so you can engage with attendees after the event.
 Plus, earn points by offering snacks and low-cost drinks to encourage guests to mingle, make new connections and enjoy themselves.

 You’d be surprised by how many event perks and essentials can be achieved with a few effective strategic partnerships.
 The most important benefit from such alliances is finding speakers who will help you out for free or trade.
 For instance, local startups, business groups, and LinkedIn are great places to search for experts who are also building their brands.
 It’s a win-win situation: You provide the audience and the platform to promote themselves, and they educate and entertain your guests.

 To inexpensively offer drinks and refreshments, consider partnering with food and drink vendors as in-kind catering sponsors.